francescofolino/semi-supervised_outcome_prediction/README.md

 # Readme

-This repository contains the Python code for replicating the experimental study presented in [1], where an approach to the discovery of DNN-based process-outcome predictors was proposed, in the challenging scenario where only small amounts of labeled process traces are available.
-The code was applied to the same version of the preprocessed process logs employed in [2] and made available [here](https://github.com/irhete/stability-predictive-monitoring).
+This repository contains the Python code for replicating the experimental study presented in [1], where an approach to the discovery of DNN-based process-outcome predictors was proposed in the challenging scenario where only small amounts of labeled process traces are available.
+The code was applied to the preprocessed process logs employed in [2] and made available [here](https://github.com/irhete/stability-predictive-monitoring).

-For the sake of usability, the code has been conveniently split into two packages: *source_code_SSOP-MTL.zip* and *source_code_SSOP-PT.zip*.
+For the sake of usability, the code has been split into two packages: *source_code_SSOP-MTL.zip* and *source_code_SSOP-PT.zip*.

 The rest of this document is meant to serve as a quick user guide for running the code over each of the logs considered in [1].
 At the end of each run, two kinds of artifacts are produced for a discovery method: (i) the outcome-prediction model discovered by the method for different views of the log (these views differ in the fraction of visible outcome-class labels), and (ii) a CSV file reporting the accuracy scores obtained by the discovered model on different log views.